Mobility shapes heat exposure inequalities in cities: Methods

 To compute mobility-based exposure metrics, continuous district-level temperature values were grouped into discrete classes.
 For each city, districts were ranked by their mean summer temperature during the study period (July-August 2022 and 2023), and partitioned into ten equal-frequency bins (deciles).
 This approach is widely used in socioeconomic segregation studies \cite{duransala2024,Bokányi2021,Hilman2022}, as it ensures that each bin contains a similar number of districts and allows comparisons across cities.
 By relying on relative thermal rankings rather than absolute temperature values, this classification captures the positioning of mobility flows within each city’s internal heat gradient, allowing consistent comparison of inequality patterns across cities with different climatic baselines.
 Moreover, using mean summer temperature to define deciles provides a stable heat field that avoids missing daily values and substantially reduces noise and computational burden.
 Using the median instead of the mean to define district temperatures yields nearly identical decile classifications and does not affect the resulting exposure inequalities.
 To evaluate the validity of this temporal aggregation, we performed two robustness checks (values are shown as mean~$\pm$~95\% CI):

 (i) We compared the summer-averaged temperature aggregated deciles with daily temperature deciles computed independently for each city and day.
 Agreement is strong: across all city–day pairs, the quadratic-weighted $\kappa$ -- ranging from 0 to 1, with higher values indicating stronger agreement -- which quantifies agreement between two ordered classifications, assigning larger penalties to disagreements that span more deciles, was $0.80 \pm 0.01$.
-The mean absolute error (MAE) reflecting decile difference was $1.21 \pm 0.04$, with $28.6 \pm 1.1\%$ of districts shifting by more than one decile and $14.3 \pm 1.0\%$ shifting by more than two.
-We further confirmed the agreement by recomputing the exposure inequalities using daily deciles for six randomly sampled days (see SI Fig.~\ref{fig:SI_monthly_vs_daily_deciles}), with results consistent with those obtained using aggregated decile.
+The mean absolute error (MAE) reflecting decile difference was $1.21 \pm 0.04$, with $28.6 \pm 1.1\%$ of districts shifting by more than one decile and $14.3 \pm 1.0\%$ shifting by more than two (see SI Fig.~\ref{fig:SI_monthly_vs_daily_deciles}).
+We further confirmed the agreement by recomputing the exposure inequalities using daily deciles for six randomly sampled days (see SI Fig.~\ref{fig:SI_random_days_test}), with results consistent with those obtained using aggregated deciles.

-(ii) Because exposure is computed from LST, we assessed whether LST-based deciles capture similar spatial patterns to 2\,m air temperature deciles.
-In the subset of cities where both datasets were available (July–August 2016 and 2017), LST- and air-temperature–based deciles agreement was substantial: the quadratic-weighted $\kappa$ across cities was $0.70 \pm 0.12$, with the exception of Sevilla, where LST and air-temperature deciles showed negative agreement ($\kappa = -0.21$).
-Despite the outlier case of Sevilla, LST consistently reproduced the ranking of hotter and cooler districts across the remaining cities (see SI Table~\ref{tab:SI_LST_vs_airT} and Fig.~\ref{fig:SI_LST_vs_air_deciles}).
+(ii) Because the main Spanish exposure estimates are computed from MODIS LST, we assessed whether LST-based deciles capture similar spatial patterns to near-surface air temperature deciles from UrbClim 2\,m maximum air temperature.
+In the subset of cities where both datasets were available (July–August 2016 and 2017), agreement between LST- and air-temperature-based deciles was substantial: the median quadratic-weighted kappa across cities was $0.73$.
+Thus, LST consistently reproduced the ranking of hotter and cooler districts across cities (see SI Fig.~\ref{fig:SI_LST_vs_air_deciles_Spain_US}).
+As an additional cross-dataset comparison, we also compared MODIS LST deciles with U-HAT 2\,m air-temperature deciles across the US cities.
+Agreement between LST- and air-temperature-based deciles was positive as well, with a median quadratic-weighted kappa of $0.51$ (see SI Fig.~\ref{fig:SI_LST_vs_air_deciles_Spain_US}).